FAQs

 To help ensure you’re getting the freshest food for your cat, we provide both a “Production Date” and an “Expiration Date” on our packaging, located on the bottom of the can.
 It will read: “PRO MM/DD/YYYY, and EXP MM/DD/YYYY.”
 Never feed our pet food or any other brand to your cat past the expiration date.

-Our recipes are vacuum sealed in our kitchen to give them a shelf life of three years.
-As with any pet food, never feed our meals to your pet past the expiration date, which is clearly marked on the bottom of the can.
+Our wet can recipes are hermetically sealed in our kitchen to give them a shelf life of three years.

 The healthiest recipe in the world is useless if your cat won’t eat it.
 Conversely, the most delicious recipe falls short if it doesn’t provide the nutrition your cat’s biology demands.
 That’s why our recipes are all “Co-Created by Cats.™” We start with the Meat First™ ingredients your cat needs to thrive, then we taste test our meals with actual pets to create meals that are as delicious as they are nutritious.